dieKeuleCT/symfony-webserver/README.md

 Just a simple image to run some symfony projects with a default configuration.
 Base is the official PHP image with apache webserver.

+It is used on our hosting projects, so it is actively maintained.

 Webserver is configured to have a Symfony 2/3 file/directory structure in the default hosting.
 Rewriting is configured to use app.php